hackclub/hackclub/workshops/login_auth/README.md

 ##### Division 2:

-Create your second division below the first with a class `loggedin_div` and assign ID `user_div`.
+Create your second division below the first with a class of `loggedin_div` and assign an ID of `user_div`.

-In this division, you will create a logout button and assign a onclick function `logout()` to it.
+In this division, you will create a logout button and assign an onclick function called `logout` (remember parenthesis to call the function) to it.

 So here's how your second division looks like:
 ```HTML